Two Men Sentenced To Prison For Beating Black Man During Charlottesville Rally

 The prison sentences for Goodwin and Ramos come just over a year after white nationalists from across the country descended on the small Virginia city for the Unite the Right rally.
 Not long after a gathering on Aug.
 12, 2017, violence left one counter-protester dead and many other people injured.

 Another man involved in the rally, Richard Preston, was sentenced this week to four years in prison for a separate incident during the gathering.
-Reportedly an imperial wizard in the Ku Klux Klan, Preston had been convicted of firing a gun in the direction of a black protester who was wielding a blowtorch.
+Reportedly an imperial wizard in the Ku Klux Klan, Preston had been convicted of firing a gun in the direction of a black counterprotester who was holding an improvised blowtorch, who later was found guilty of disorderly misconduct in his own right.

+The confrontation, like the parking garage beating, was also caught on film.

-Nearly two weeks ago, organizers of last year's Unite the Right rally tried to mark its one-year anniversary in Washington, D.C., and were overwhelmed by hundreds of counterdemonstrators.
+Nearly two weeks ago, organizers of last year's Unite the Right rally marked its one-year anniversary with another rally in Washington, D.C., and their small gathering was overwhelmed by hundreds of counterdemonstrators.